 Held to maturity investments are non-derivative financial assets with fixed or determinable payments that the Group has the intention and ability to hold to maturity.
 If any such asset is disposed of prior to maturity all other assets of the category must obligatorily be reclassified as available for sale.
-Assets held to maturity are otherwise measured, after initial recognition, at amortised cost.
+Assets held to maturity are otherwise measured, after initial recognition, at amortised cost c.
+Loans and receivables